Talwood, Queensland

 Talwood is a rural town and locality in Goondiwindi Region, Queensland, Australia.
+It is on the border of Queensland and New South Wales, separated by the Macintyre River.

 On 17 May 2024, the Queensland Government decided to amalgamate the localities of North Talwood and South Talwood into a single locality called Talwood (with the already existing town of Talwood as its main urban area).